Setupad/Setupad-Prebid-Mobile-Integration-Documentation/java_documentation/interstitial_ad.md

 ## Interstitial ad
-To show an interstitial ad, there is no need to add an element to the layout file of the class or fragment where the ad will be shown.
+To show an interstitial ad, there is no need to add an element to the layout file of the class where the ad will be shown.
+The context that is passed to `createInterstitialAd` method is the class where the interstitial ad will be displayed. `interstitialAdUnit` is an `InterstitialAdUnit` object; use `CONFIG_ID`.
+It is optional to specify the minimum height and width in percent of the ad, e.g. 80x60 means that the minimum width of the interstitial ad will be at least 80% of the screen and at least 60% of the height.
 ```java
 private void createInterstitialAd() {
     interstitialAdUnit = new InterstitialAdUnit(CONFIG_ID, WIDTH, HEIGHT);